dhc-barnard/tutorials/StoryMapJS.md

 -   Background colors/images
 -   Location markers

-The *base map *and *fonts *must be the same for the entire StoryMap, while the *background color/image*s and *location markers* can be different for each slide.
+The *base map* and *fonts* must be the same for the entire StoryMap, while the *background color/images* and *location markers* can be different for each slide.
 Here's how you change each one:

 ![Showing locations of options button, background options button and marker options button](https://github.com/mirandajd/tutorials/blob/master/images/11-Screen%20Shot%202020-05-19%20at%2011.05.48%20PM.png)

-**Base Map: **Open the options menu (make sure you're back in editing mode, or it won't open), and find the field for map type, towards the bottom.
+**Base Map:** Open the options menu (make sure you're back in editing mode, or it won't open), and find the field for map type, towards the bottom.
 Choose from several of the Stamen maps, or the Open Street Maps.
 The custom, MapBox or Gigapixel options are for people who have created their own maps or images - which we didn't do in this tutorial.
 Click "close" to see your changes.

-**Fonts: **Like the *base map*, you can change the *fonts *from the options menu.
+**Fonts:** Like the *base map*, you can change the *fonts *from the options menu.
 Select from the drop down of font options.
 Most of the fonts are listed in pairs: The first font listed is for the headline text, while the second is for the description test.
 Click "close" to see your new fonts; you may want to try a few out before deciding.

-**Background Color/Images: **To change the background of your slide, click on "background options" in the bottom right corner of the window.
+**Background Color/Images:** To change the background of your slide, click on "background options" in the bottom right corner of the window.
 You'll then be prompted  to select a new color for your background or upload an image.
 Remember, this will only change the background for this specific slide - if you want to use this background color  Also, be sure to check that your text is readable on your new background!

-**Location Markers: **To change the location markers, click "marker options," also in the bottom right corner of the window.
+**Location Markers:** To change the location markers, click "marker options," also in the bottom right corner of the window.
 You'll be prompted to upload an image you'd like to use for your location marker - it will only change the marker for this one slide, so you may want to change your markers for other slides as well.

 Sharing Your StoryMap
 ---------------------